thePixelmancer/regolith-filters/replacements/README.md

 ## How it works

-The filter scans all files in the specified `paths` with the given `extensions` and replaces every occurrence of the keys in `replacements` with their corresponding values.
+The filter scans all files in the specified `paths` with the given `extensions` and replaces every occurrence of the keys in `replace` with their corresponding values.
+If `replace_folders` is enabled, it will also rename folders whose names match any of the target strings, applying the same replacement rules.

 ## Example